microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

     ![Adding Credentials to Jenkins](images/jenkinscredentials.png)

-1. Select the credential from the drop-down.
-The error message should disappear now
+1. Select the credential created in the previous step from the drop-down.
+The error message should disappear now.

    ![VSTS Git config in Jenkins](images/jenksaddvstsgit.png)

    >The source code for this application has both unit tests and UI tests.
 Only the unit tests will be included in this lab.

-1. Scroll down to the **Build** section and provide the text `package -Dtest=FaresTest,SimpleTest` in the **Goals and Options** field

-1. Click the **Save** button to navigate to the home page of the project just created
+1. Scroll down to the **Build** section and provide the text `package -Dtest=FaresTest,SimpleTest` in the **Goals and options** field.
+Click on the **Save** button to navigate to the home page of the project.

    ![Build Settings in Jenkins](images/jenkins-buildsettings.png)

-1. To configure the Post build actions, in the **Post-Build Actions** section, click on the **Add post-build action** and choose the **Archive the artifacts** option.
+1. To configure the Post build actions in the **Post-Build Actions** section, click on the **Add post-build action** button and choose the **Archive the artifacts** option.

    ![Post Build Action](images/jenkinspostbuildaction.png)

-1. Enter  **target/*.war** in the text box.
-Click **Save** to save the settings and return to the project page.
+1. Enter  **target/*.war** in the **Files to archive** text box.
+Click on the **Save** button to save the settings and return to the project page.

    ![Archive War](images/jenkinsarchiveartifacts.png)

-1. Since the configuration is now completed, click on the **Build Now** option to start an Ad-hoc build.
+1. Since the configuration is now completed, click on the **Build Now** option to initiate an Ad-hoc build.

    > The build progress will be displayed on the left pane in the **Build History** section